Textbook Affordability Workshop

 October 28 - November 14, 2024

-Part two will consist of working individually with a faculty librarian to find course reading alternatives for one or more courses.
-The project budget allows for potential purchases of library ebook versions of titles that participants decide to adopt.
+Part two consisted of working individually with a faculty librarian to find course reading alternatives for one or more courses.
+The project budget allowed for potential purchases of library ebook versions of titles that participants decide to adopt.

 Part III: Final Group Meeting